mikeroyal/Open-Source-Security-Guide/README.md

 [Wireshark](https://www.wireshark.org/) is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.

-[OpenSCAP](https://www.open-scap.org/) is U.S. standard maintained by [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
-It provides multiple tools to assist administrators and auditors with assessment, measurement, and enforcement of security baselines.
-OpenSCAP maintains great flexibility and interoperability by reducing the costs of performing security audits.
-Whether you want to evaluate DISA STIGs, NIST‘s USGCB, or Red Hat’s Security Response Team’s content, all are supported by OpenSCAP.

 [Tink](https://github.com/google/tink) is a multi-language, cross-platform, open source library that provides cryptographic APIs that are secure, easy to use correctly, and harder to misuse.

-[Themis](https://cossacklabs.com/themis) is a free open-source high-level cryptographic library for mobile and backend platforms.
-Recommended by OWASP for application security, it allows protecting sensitive data (PII, locations, messages, etc.).
-While giving easy-to-use and hard-to-misuse API, Themis works to provide secure data storage, message exchange, socket connections, and authentication in apps across 15 platforms and languages.

-[OWASP](https://www.owasp.org/index.php/Main_Page) is an online community, produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

-[Open Vulnerability and Assessment Language](https://oval.mitre.org/) is a community effort to standardize how to assess and report upon the machine state of computer systems.
-OVAL includes a language to encode system details, and community repositories of content.
-Tools and services that use OVAL provide enterprises with accurate, consistent, and actionable information to improve their security.

 [ClamAV](https://www.clamav.net/) is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.